Rajbanshi people: Demography

 Worldwide, there are an estimated 11-12 million Rajbanshi people.
-According to 1971 Census figures, 80% of the North Bengal population was once of the Rajbanshi community.
-As per as last late 2011 census, It has been estimated that it has come down to just mere 30%.
-The un-checked infiltration along the Indo-Bangladesh border and intrusion of Bengalis caused a lot of demographic change over time.
-Population of Bengali Muslims, Bihari Muslims and Bangladeshi low-caste Namasudras have increased rapidly in areas like Jalpaiguri, Oodlabari, Gairkata and Jaigaon over the last 50 years, hence causing demographic changes over time.
+According to 1971 Census figures, 31.6% of the Jalpaiguri division area of North Bengal population was once of the Rajbanshi community.
+As per as last late 2011 census, It has been estimated that it has come down to mere 30%.
+The un-checked infiltration along the Indo-Bangladesh border and intrusion of many Biharis caused a lot of demographic change over time.
+Population of Bengali Muslims, Bihari Muslims and Bengali Hindu Namasudras have increased rapidly in areas like Jalpaiguri, Oodlabari, Gairkata and Jaigaon over the last 50 years, hence causing demographic changes over time.

 History

-In ancient times, the land which the Rajbanshi inhabit, was called Kamarupa.
+In ancient times, the land which the Rajbanshi inhabit was called Kamarupa.
 Its inhabitants spoke Tibeto-Burman languages.
 There is no mention of 'Rajbanshi' in Persian records, the Ahom Buranjis or the 18th-century Darrang Raja Vamsavali: the genealogical records of the Koch Bihar royal family, although there is mention of the Koch as a distinct social group.
 From the 17th century the Koch society came under increasing brahminical influence and by the end of the 18th century a greater part of the Koch became amenable to it.